pnkfelix/pnkfx-blog/source/_posts/2019-11-18-rust-bug-minimization-patterns.markdown

 However, this post is dedicated to the problem of what you can do when you *haven't* hit that level of understanding.
-When you're looking at a set of files that make up over 90,000 lines of code, you want a set of semi-mechanical techniques to take that test input and strips it down to its essence.
+When you're looking at a set of files that make up over 90,000 lines of code, you want a set of semi-mechanical techniques to take that test input and strip it down to its essence.

 To be honest, the most effective methodology is going to use a blend